 Our car accident attorneys can interview witnesses and review any available security footage to try to find the person responsible for your hit and run.

 We know a hit and run accident can be frightening.
-You can trust our Maryland law firm at the Law Offices of Randolph Rice to take the burden off your shoulders and represent your rights during negotiations with an insurance company.
+You can trust our Maryland law firm at Rice, Murtha & Psoras to take the burden off your shoulders and represent your rights during negotiations with an insurance company.

 Call us in Baltimore (410) 694-7291 today for a free consultation!